fenar/opnfv-cicd/README.md

 (1) $ ./01-deploy-cicdhost.sh
     This script will allocate a server from your MaaS and deploy Ubuntu OS and later install all tools required.

+(2) $ ./02-installjenkins-plugins.sh
+     This script will install all required jenkins plugins for CI/CD.

-(2) Login to your Jenkins Web Portal http://ip:8080 with admin/<passwd*>
+(3) Login to your Jenkins Web Portal http://ip:8080 with admin/<passwd*>
     <passwd*> would be printed at the end of script execution.
     Please save this password for later use!

-(3) On Jenkin Web UI, Select Default Plugins Install Option (Left Box) and click install.

 (4) On Jenkins Web UI: <br>
 ```sh